-Figure 3-1 Front of the computer with display panel closed
+Figure 3-1 Front of the computer with display panel closed (CL10-C/L10-C)

-1. DC IN/Battery indicator

-2. Wireless communication indicator
+1. DC IN/Battery indicator 2.
+Power indicator 3.
+Wireless communication indicator

-DC IN/Battery indicator

-The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
-White indicates that the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
+DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
+White indicates the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
 Refer to the Power Condition Descriptions section for more information on this feature.

-Wireless communication indicator

-The Wireless communication indicator glows amber when the Bluetooth or Wireless LAN functions are turned on.
+Power indicator The Power indicator glows white when the computer is turned on.
+However, if you turn off the computer into Sleep Mode, this indicator blinks white.
+Wireless communication indicator The Wireless communication indicator glows amber when the Bluetooth or Wireless LAN functions are turned on.
+Only some models are equipped with Bluetooth and Wireless LAN functions. indicator Power indicator Wireless communication

-Left side
+Left side (CL10-C/L10-C)